 We appeal erroneous tax assessments for commercial real estate owners and managers in Maryland, Virginia and DC.
 Our tax attorneys have vast experience in reducing real estate taxes at the administrative level and in court.

-We prepare wills, trusts, powers of attorney and advance medical directives for our clients.
-We also represent executors and other parties in estate cases.
+Our law practice includes estate planning and elder law.
+We prepare wills, trusts, beneficiary designations, powers of attorney and advance medical directives for our clients.